Toll free: 1(844) 246-8961

 Temperatures on the North Rim are generally lower than the South Rim because of the greater elevation (averaging 8,000 ft/2,438 m above sea level).
 Heavy rains are common on both rims during the summer months.
 Access to the North Rim via the primary route leading to the canyon (Arizona State Route 67) is limited during the winter season due to road closures.
 Views from the North Rim tend to give a better impression of the expanse of the canyon than those from the South Rim.

-Learn more about our beautiful State
+Learn more about our beautiful State of Arizona

 Nickname(s): The Grand Canyon State, The Copper State